-I really enjoy working with this beautiful and unique paper.
+This beautiful and unique paper is really a joy to work with.
 It’s slightly water resistant surface allows for some interesting coloring results when using a mixture of water and inks.

 Chiyogami is a combination of the Japanese words chiyo (one thousand generations) and kami (paper).
 It refers to Japanese hand-screened decorative kōzo washi consisting of repetitive patterns.
 Originally the design was applied to handmade kōzo paper with wood blocks, but today most chiyogami is produced with silkscreen techniques.
 The paper is thin, strong and has vibrant patterns and colours.
 Perfect for timeless origami.

 Katazome-shi means stencil-dyed paper.